boots-edu/textbook/source/text/11-typescript-advanced/interfaces.md

 ## Summary

 **_Interfaces_** provide another powerful mechanism for creating type safe reusable code.
 By specifying the _contract_ that a class or method must adhere to, users of the class or type can be assured that the type contains the members specified in the interface.
-In this way, disperate objects can be used as if they are the same object so long as they implement a given interface.
+In this way, disparate objects can be used as if they are the same object so long as they implement a given interface.

 # Next Step